M4X-VOGEL/Clingonia/README.md

 - Users may experience decreased responsiveness when zooming in closely on environments.
 - Our example `ASP` code for solving environments is provided for reference and simple environments.
 It is not flawless.
 We recommend using your own implementation for optimal results.
-- On macOS, text input fields might not appear immediately upon loading the page.
-Interacting with a control, such as clicking "Advanced Options," should reveal them.

 - (!)
 The following parameters currently have **no impact on Clingo** and may be enhanced in the future by upcoming students:
 - `Speed ratio map`